isomerpages/govtech-stp/_travelling-to-singapore/safe-travel-lanes-for-entry-into-singapore.md

 Singapore Citizens and Singapore Permanent Residents <u>returning from all countries/regions</u> may return to Singapore without seeking entry approval.

 However, prevailing travel health measures will apply depending on their travel history to various countries/regions before arriving in Singapore.
+There are reduced health measures for fully vaccinated travellers departing from Germany and Brunei under the Vaccinated Travel Lane from 8 Sep 2021.
 Click <a href="/sc-pr/overview">here</a>  for more information.

 ---